weishancc/PIVT/README.md

   # defines which chaincodes will be installed to which organizations
   chaincodes:
     - name: very-simple
+      # if defined, this will override the global chaincode.version value
+      version: # "2.0"
       # chaincode will be installed to all peers in these organizations
       orgs: [Karga, Nevergreen, Atlantis]
       # at which channels are we instantiating/upgrading chaincode?